-June 21st is also the summer solstice - the longest day of the year and the day many Indigenous groups have traditionally celebrated their heritage.
-In 1982, what we now refer to as the Assembly of First Nations called for a National Aboriginal Solidarity Day on June 21st and in 2001, the NWT became the first jurisdiction in Canada to make it a formal holiday.
+Here in the Northwest Territories, it’s a statutory holiday jam-packed with special festivities and community events.
+Back in 1982, what we now refer to as the Assembly of First Nations called for a National Aboriginal Solidarity Day, and in 2001 the NWT became the first jurisdiction in Canada to make it a formal holiday.

-Then there are the ever-popular Hand Games, and the day culminates in a Drum Dance at the Cultural Centre.
-Hand Games are a traditional guessing game with origins in hunting parties.
+Then there are the ever-popular Hand Games, a traditional guessing game with origins in hunting parties.
 The game involves one team hiding a small object in one of their hands and the other team guessing which hand it is in.
 Correct guesses earn the team sticks and the team with the most sticks at the end of the game wins.
-Traditionally, hunting parties would bet items like weapons, tools and furs.
+Traditionally, hunting parties would bet with items like weapons, tools and furs.

-Tap into your competitive spirit in Fort Simpson as the Indigenous Day celebrations kick off with canoe races!
-Canoes are an important part in the history of Canada's Indigenous Peoples, especially for those peoples along the Big River or Deh Cho.
+Fort Simpson taps into its competitive spirit on Indigenous Peoples Day as the celebrations kick off with canoe races.
+Canoes are an important part of the history of Indigenous Peoples across Canada, especially for those living along the ‘Big River’ or Deh Cho (AKA the Mackenzie).
 Canoes were crucial for hunting, fishing, trade routes and general transportation.
-European-style wooden boats were no match for the light and swift birchbark or moose hide canoes of the Dene.
+European-style wooden boats were no match for the light and swift birchbark or moosehide canoes of the Dene.